swyxio/ssg/packages/ssg/README.md

 </script>
 ```

+When we drop Sapper we'll likely have a more ergonomic api for this.

 ## `ssg dev`

 Under the hood, `ssg` runs `sapper dev` for you, and watches and reloads it whenever you change your config or contents folder.